Table of Contents

 C:\Users\%USERNAME%\Documents\Aerofly FS 4.
 Simply paste this path into the path text-box of the Windows Explorer, it should automatically replace

 %USERNAME% with the Windows user currently logged in and open the user folder.

-Aerofly FS 2 user folder contains sub-folder for the installation of aircraft and scenery, a folder for saved screenshots as well as the personal settings for the simulator (see config-files) as well as the mission progress (flight school) and the tm.log.
+Aerofly FS 4 user folder contains sub-folder for the installation of custom made aircraft (also used for repaint) and scenery, a folder for saved screenshots as well as the personal settings for the simulator (see config-files) as well as the mission progress and the tm.log.

-When inside the installation or user folder of the Aerofly FS 2 go one directory higher in the Windows Explorer, so that you can see the “Aerofly FS 2 Flight Simulator” or “Aerofly FS 2” folder in the Windows Explorer, then either drag it to the left column of the Windows Explorer to add it into your “Favorites” or right-click on it and select “Send to” → “Desktop (create link)”.
+When inside the installation or user folder of the Aerofly FS 4 go one directory higher in the Windows Explorer, so that you can see the “Aerofly FS 4 Flight Simulator” or “Aerofly FS 4” folder in the Windows Explorer, then either drag it to the left column of the Windows Explorer to add it into your “Favorites”/“Quick access” or right-click on it and select “Send to” → “Desktop (create link)”.